Physician Assistant Admissions

 Applications must be CASPA complete and contain all required application materials, including the 1) CASPA Application, 2) Supplemental Application and non-refundable fee by September 1, 2023.

 Gardner-Webb University Physician Assistant Program requires a supplemental application.
 Instructions for completing the supplemental application and submitting the non-refundable $100 supplemental application fee will be sent to applicants via email once their CASPA application becomes visible to PA Admissions.

-Gardner-Webb University will begin accepting applications in late April 2022 for the cohort beginning in January 2023 via the Central Application Service for Physician Assistants (CASPA).
-CASPA submitted applications will be evaluated with particular focus in the following areas: Overall Academic Strength, Prerequisite Courses, Letters of Recommendation, Health Care Experience, and Potential Match to Program Goals.
+Gardner-Webb University will begin accepting applications in late April 2023 for the cohort beginning in January 2024 via the Central Application Service for Physician Assistants (CASPA).
+CASPA submitted applications will be evaluated with particular focus in the following areas: Overall Academic Strength, Prerequisite Courses, Letters of Recommendation, Health Care Experience, and Potential Match to Program Mission and Goals.